 Take the Galaxy Note 20 Ultra as an example, this device comes with some awesome features back in 2020 that will make you wonder what’s the peak of premium features in high-end smartphones.

-Then there is the US$100+ iPhone 12 Pro Max which is usually the height or peak of every IPhone within its series.
-It’s like the term “Pro Max” denotes speed, size, features, specs and of course price tag because the higher you go with the iPhones, the more you have to spend to acquire it.
+Then there is the US$100+ iPhone 12 Pro Max which is usually the height or peak of every iPhone within its series.
+It’s like the term “Pro Max” denotes speed, size, features, specs, and of course price tag because the higher you go with the iPhones, the more you have to spend to acquire them.

-Then there are the foldables which are obviously fascinating and daring in terms of features they have.
+Then there are the foldable smartphones which are obviously fascinating and daring in terms of features they have.
 The fact that you have multiple screens gives you unlimited access to consume content however you want it but then it’s not just about the screen.

 The Galaxy Z Fold 2 has tons of features and specifications that definitely put it in the high-end realm.
-It comes with a multiple high quality camera system and great screens, it has the peak storage options at 512GB and also the super fast Snapdragon 865+ chipset even though there is even a much faster Snapdragon 888 found in the Galaxy S21 series for 2021.
+It comes with multiple high-quality camera systems and great screens, it has the peak storage options at 512GB and also the super-fast Snapdragon 865+ chipset even though there is even a much faster Snapdragon 888 found in the Galaxy S21 series for 2021.

 5G Network support?

-It’s 2021 and its like no OEM can brag with the inclusion of 5G modem on their smartphone as the basis of unnecessarily hiking up the price tag of the devices because while this seems to be a premium feature only found on high-end smartphones back in 2019 and 2020, things seems to have changed since 2021 within the blink of an eye.
+It’s 2021 and it like no OEM can brag with the inclusion of a 5G modem on their smartphone as the basis of unnecessarily hiking up the price tag of the devices because while this seems to be a premium feature only found on high-end smartphones back in 2019 and 2020, things seem to have changed since 2021 within the blink of an eye.

-However, one thing obviously is that almost all of premium smartphones comes with 5G network support unlike the mid range smartphones which are still in-between the 4G and 5G era.
+However, one thing obviously is that almost all the premium smartphones come with 5G network support, unlike the mid-range smartphones which are still in-between the 4G and 5G eras.